HalloSouf/HalloSouf/README.md

 # Hey, I see you! 🐦

 🏡 Hi there!
-I'm Soufiane, a 20-year-old Bachelor Computer Science student at Windesheim Flevoland 🏫.
-My academic journey does a deep dive into Software Engineering.
+I'm Soufiane, a 21-year-old with a background in Computer Science and a passion for photography and videography.

-💻 Besides being a student, I wear the 🎩 of a Full Stack Developer, sharing my passion for coding into freelance projects.
-Whether creating new software or enhancing existing solutions, I enjoy bringing ideas to life for individuals and companies.
+💻 As a Full Stack Developer, I channel my coding skills into freelance projects, creating innovative software solutions for individuals and businesses.

+📸 Additionally, I'm dedicated to capturing life's moments through my lens, providing high-quality photography and videography services that tell unique stories.

 💡I find joy in learning from diverse perspectives to enhance my knowledge.
 Whether contributing to a group effort or working on solo projects, I'm committed to pushing the boundaries of my personal development.